 E. Wedel, formerly known as Cadbury-Wedel Polska, is a famous Polish chocolate maker with several locations in Warsaw.

 Founded in 1851, Wedel is considered to be the Polish national chocolate brand and is the leading candy brand among Polish producers.
-In pre-war Poland, Wedel chocolates were known throughout most of Central and Eastern Europe with high-end retail stores formerly in London and Paris.
+In pre-war Poland, Wedel chocolates were known throughout most of Central and Eastern Europe, as well as in high-end retail stores in London and Paris.